victor0rdaz/python-challenge/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)

 Your final script should print the analysis to the terminal and export a text file with the results.

+received help from xpert learning assistant and chatgpt